gao-hongnan/omniverse/omniverse/dsa/binary_search/875-koko-eating-bananas.md

       **large-scale scenarios** efficiently.
 Koko would need to eat at least 10 bananas/hour.

-## Walkthrough / Whiteboarding

-Detailed walkthrough of the problem-solving process.
+## Theoretical Best Time/Space Complexity and Space-Time Tradeoff

-## Theoretical Best Time Complexity
+### Theoretical Best Time Complexity

+In the "Koko Eating Bananas" problem, the goal is to minimize the eating speed
+$k$ such that all bananas are eaten within $h$ hours.
+One common algorithmic approach to solve this problem is using binary search on $k$.

+The binary search would operate on the speed range $[1, \max(\text{piles})]$, and for each candidate speed, we need to traverse all the piles to check if Koko can finish eating in $h$ hours.
+This traversal takes $\mathcal{O}(n)$ time where
-Discussion of the theoretical best time complexity for this problem.
+$n$ is the length of the `piles` array.
+Thus, the best theoretical time complexity for solving this problem would be $\mathcal{O}(n \log m)$, where $m$ is the maximum number of bananas in a pile.

-## Theoretical Best Space Complexity
+### Theoretical Best Space Complexity

-Discussion of the theoretical best space complexity for this problem.
+For the binary search algorithm, we only need a constant amount of extra space to store variables such as the low, high, and mid points of the search, as well as a counter for the total hours Koko would take for a given $k$.
+Therefore, the space complexity is $\mathcal{O}(1)$, which is the best you can achieve for this problem assuming that the input size is not counted towards the space complexity.

-## Space-Time Tradeoff
+### Space-Time Tradeoff

-Analysis of the tradeoff between space and time complexity for the problem.
+In this specific problem, there's limited scope for a space-time tradeoff.
+The time complexity is primarily determined by the need to iterate over all the piles for each candidate $k$, and this is not something that can be pre-computed or stored to save time later.
+Similarly, the space complexity is already at its theoretical minimum $\mathcal{O}(1)$, so there isn't room for optimization by using more space.

+To sum up, this problem doesn't offer much room for a space-time tradeoff, given its constraints and the nature of its optimal solution.

 ## Solution (Potentially Multiple)